-“Don’t Bother,” Challenges of the Invisible Caregivers
+Challenges of Invisible Caregivers

 By Pamela D. Wilson, CSA, MS, BS/BA, CG

+Challenges of invisible caregivers include navigating healthcare, community services, friendships, and the caregiver’s well-being.
 “Don’t bother working with her you got what you got.”
 Distressing words—some might call advice—from a physician informing a couple, who were my friends, that their daughter was diagnosed with autism.

-Fortunately they ignored the physician’s advice and made every effort to beat the statistics.
+Fortunately, they ignored the physician’s advice and made every effort to beat the statistics.
 Their daughter, at the age of 20, was able to be part of a work program that teaches individuals to move through the job application process and interview for full-time employment with a local hospital empathetic to their daughter’s diagnosis yet appreciative of aspects of autism that made her a perfect fit for a particular position requiring attention to detail.
 Many children with developmental disabilities are unable to complete school or to participate in paid employment.

 Parents of disabled children learn to respond to behaviors, juggle hectic therapy schedules, experience financial challenges, discrimination, and many times long waiting lists to be accepted for community services or to process social security disability or Medicaid applications.
 Many couples divorce as a result of the stress of the situation.
-Many lose friends who are unable to understand the challenges of the day to day situation of raising a developmentally disabled child.
+Many lose friends who are unable to understand the challenges of the day-to-day situation of raising a developmentally disabled child.

 While we hear about caregivers of the sick, the elderly, and the older who are disabled, we rarely hear about caregivers of developmentally disabled children.
 Why?
 Because raising children comes with having children—and children are expected to have a long life ahead of them.
 The elderly are more often a topic of conversation because at end of life they represent a greater cost to the healthcare system and the benefits of extending their lives are debatable.

 One aspect in common to most, if not all caregiving situations, is the aspect of guilt.
 Parents raising developmentally disabled children wonder if they should have noticed the disability earlier.
 Guilt may be experienced when raising children without disabilities with disabled children—are we giving enough attention to each child?
-Family or friends may lack empathy of the demands of the care situation.
+Family or friends may lack empathy for the demands of the care situation.
 Neighbors—unfamiliar with the situation—sometimes report parents to child protective services who they believe are not appropriately caring for their own children.

 My first experience with developmentally disabled children was growing up in my small neighborhood in Omaha.
 My childhood friend was part of a large family of twelve children.
 To me, walking into this family’s home was no different from walking into any other friend’s home, except that there was greater than the average number of children.
 Two of the children were special; I’m not certain that in the early 60’s the term disabled was used over the more inappropriate and insensitive term that I recall—retarded.
 The family included a baby diagnosed with Down’s syndrome and an older brother diagnosed with an intellectual disability.

 I don’t recall any discussions about the two children being different or special by anyone in the family.
-In this family the disabled children were part of the family and their disabilities were talked about just like the weather forecast for the day.
-I don’t remember anyone in the neighborhood seeing this family as different from any other family or treating the special children different.
+In this family, the disabled children were part of the family and their disabilities were talked about just like the weather forecast for the day.
+I don’t remember anyone in the neighborhood seeing this family as different from any other family or treating the special children differently.
 Maybe this was a factor of different times and living in a small neighborhood where everyone knew everyone.

 Today people who are viewed as different are sometimes treated without dignity.
 I watch people lacking personal boundaries walk up to a disabled person and ask direct questions about the disability, sometimes making what they see as a supportive comment but a comment that is way off base.
 For example, “I wish I could get around as easily as you,” to someone in a wheelchair who might give anything to be able to walk.

 It’s amazing the lack of filters people possess about what questions are appropriate to ask and what questions should not be asked of strangers.
 I am considered an oddity because I was born with red hair.
-Ninety percent of people—at the gas station, walking down the street, in a store, in restaurants and just about everywhere I happen to be—do not hesitate to ask if my hair color is really red.
+Ninety percent of people—at the gas station, walking down the street, in a store, in restaurants, and just about everywhere I happen to be—do not hesitate to ask if my hair color is really red.
 I can only imagine the questions if I had only one arm, one leg, or some other type of disability.
 Sensitivity, empathy, and compassion are sometimes absent from individuals unfamiliar with the role of caregiver and the challenges of being a caregiver.

 In my role as a professional caregiver and advocate, I serve as guardian, power of attorney, and care manager for both the elderly and the developmentally disabled.
 I can honestly say that working with each population requires very different skills.

-By this age some developmentally disabled children remain living with their parents, some are in the community in supported living environments, apartment with supervision, or living in group homes.
+By this age some developmentally disabled children remain living with their parents, some are in the community in supported living environments, apartments with supervision, or living in group homes.
 The looming question by this time is—when something happens to the parent, who will care for the son or daughter?
-Sometimes a family member is appointed, other times professionals like me are appointed, or as a last resort county social services becomes the responsible party.
+Sometimes a family member is appointed, other times professionals like me are appointed, or as a last resort county, social services becomes the responsible party.
 It is important for parents to plan for the eventuality of their passing and to identify a person or persons who will continue to provide oversight for the care of their aging children.

 The caregiving world of parents for the developmentally disabled is challenging for many reasons.
 These children benefit from parenting and community services able to teach daily life skills that many of us take for granted.
-Some children are able to attend school and work; others may never have the ability to finish school or work; yet they have many years ahead where some type of daily care or oversight and financial support is required.
+Some children are able to attend school and work; others may never have the ability to finish school or work, yet they have many years ahead where some type of daily care or oversight and financial support is required.